- Docs

 When you combine a well-designed user schema with a thoughtful folder hierarchy, the result is a powerful and secure digital organization ready to scale to meet any enterprise needs.

-After you have disabled Globally Unique Usernames for your account, your users must connect to an address which resolves to your account's dedicated IP addresses.
+When your Custom username namespace is set to Usernames must be unique only within this site, all your users must connect to an address which resolves to your account's dedicated IP addresses.
 If you provided your own SSL certificate while configuring the custom domain, users must connect via your custom domain or your dedicated IP addresses.

 Reserved Usernames